gideontong/Amy/README.md

 ## Testimonals

-> this is a sickass command
+> this is a sick command

 by *Jayy from Discord*